The EBU 3326 Standard or N/ACIP

 To allow for interoperability between IP enabled audio hardware and software, the EBU developed a standard

-originally known as "N/ACIP" and now defined as Tech 3326.
+originally known as N/ACIP, Network or Audio over IP, and now defined as Tech 3326.

-In a nutshell, the EBU used the existing VoIP protocols and narrowed their parameters, adopting it for AoIP.
+In a nutshell, the EBU used the existing VoIP protocols and narrowed their parameters, adopting them for AoIP.

 Colloquially known as SIP, the technology really employs several different protocols and is a fairly open system.
 Best